-Elective course; Media and Communication Specialization
+Elective course; Media and Communication Specialization for MPA 2Y students

 A workshop-style course in which students examine of the use of video in advocacy campaigns, culminating in the production of an advocacy documentary working in small groups.

 Aided by the spread in low-cost, high-quality technologies, video and moving image media are becoming increasingly ubiquitous and multi-form, and are playing an ever-increasing role in advocacy strategies.
 It’s not easy to be heard in a sea of information and messages--this is why video documentary, when used wisely, can be an invaluable ally in advocacy work.

 In the analytical component of this course, we will overview theories of social change, the role of civil society in policy-making, and the power of the visual for activists.
 We will explore different advocacy tactics and strategies, and look critically at a range of campaigns.
 Students will be encouraged to consider audience, outreach, and amplification, as well as the strategic use of social media, traditional press and community outlets.
 Finally, we will examine fundamental issues such as privacy, data protection and ethics in video documentary.

 The practical component of the course provides students a grounding in the craft of video production and the creation of moving images, covering all phases of the video production process.
 Through learning these skills and understanding how moving images are created, in concert with analysis of existing campaigns and theories of social change, students learn to construct advocacy documentaries that communicate a message, move an audience, and ultimately effect change on a given issue.